-A. The Education Publishing Crisis, and Other Fallout of New/Expanded Copyright Exceptions

-The bulk of the 2012 CMA consisted of a number of new or significantly expanded exceptions to copyright protection.
-None has had a more concrete and negative impact than the addition of "education," undefined and unlimited in application, to the list of purposes (such as research and private study) that qualify for the fair-dealing exception.30 Previous IIPA submissions have analyzed extensively how the CMA amendments, in combination with broad judicial interpretations of the pre-CMA fair dealing provisions, led to the weakening of the well-established collective licensing regime to license and administer permissions to copy excerpts of books and other textual works resources on contested tariffs in cases in which negotiated agreements are not possible.
-The government has also implemented regulations requiring the Copyright Board to issue its decisions within 12 months following the close of hearings, which is a positive development.
+The Education Publishing Crisis Resulting from Expanded Copyright Exceptions: The bulk of the 2012 CMA consisted of a number of new or significantly expanded exceptions to copyright protection.
+None has had a more concrete and negative impact than the addition of "education," undefined and unlimited in application, to the list of purposes (such as research and private study) that qualify for the fair-dealing exception.
+Previous IIPA submissions have analyzed extensively how the CMA amendments, in combination with broad judicial interpretations of the pre-CMA fair-dealing provisions, led to the weakening of the well-established collective licensing regime to license and administer permissions to copy excerpts of books and other textual works for educational uses, both at the K-12 and post-secondary levels across Canada.
+This system generated millions of dollars in licensing revenues for authors and publishers on both sides of the U.S.-Canadian border.
+Authors relied upon it for a considerable part of their livelihoods, and it provided publishers with a return on investment that enabled the development of new content and innovative means to deliver that content to consumers.
+Unfortunately, there has been little progress in rectifying the current situation, despite the CMA review.